-- 3.9 The annual return of Councillors' salaries and expenses for 2018/19 is available for any member of the public to view at Perth & Kinross Council, 2 High Street, Perth; Culture Perth & Kinross Ltd. libraries and Council local area offices during normal working hours and is also available on the Council's website at Councillors Expenses. - 3.10 The information in the annual return of Councillors' salaries and expenses for 2018/19 differs from the information presented within the Remuneration Report as the Remuneration Report excludes the payment of expenses which are not subject to taxation such as receipted car mileage expenses; expenditure on public transport and subsistence expenses.
+- 3.9 The annual return of Councillors' salaries and expenses for 2019/20 is available for any member of the public to view at Perth & Kinross Council, 2 High Street, Perth; libraries and local area offices during normal working hours when these buildings re-open to the public.
+It is also available on the Council's website at Councillors Expenses and members of the public can request a copy from the Council's Communication's Team. - 3.10 The information in the annual return of Councillors' salaries and expenses for 2019/20 differs from the information presented within the Remuneration Report as the Remuneration Report excludes the payment of expenses which are not subject to taxation such as receipted car mileage expenses; expenditure on public transport and subsistence expenses.